simonrichard-dev/holbertonschool-files_manager/README.md

 - **Amandine ASSENAT** - *Junior Front-end Engineer* - [Amandine ASSENAT](https://www.linkedin.com/in/amandine-assenat-a90714251/)

 ## 📧 Contact
-For any inquiries or feedback, please contact the project maintainer at 5607@holbertonstudents.com.
+For any inquiries or feedback, please contact the project maintainer at 5607@holbertonstudents.com and 5618@holbertonstudents.com.